-Information on the Villa Godi by Andrea Palladio was the first example of Palladian architecture to be built by the great Renaissance architect who at that time was still a general contractor rather than an accomplished architect.
-Tours of the Villa Godi can be arranged from Venice.
+Information on Villa Godi by Andrea Palladio.
+The tours of Villa Godi show as it was the first example of the Palladian architecture to be built by the great Renaissance architect who, at that time, was still a general contractor rather than an accomplished architect.
+Tours of Villa Godi can be arranged from Venice.

-The Villa Godi is featured on our Private Vicenza & Villa Rotonda tour which departs from Venice
+Villa Godi by Palladio is featured in one of our private Vicenza tours, specifically in our Private Vicenza & Villa Rotonda tour which departs from Venice.

-The Villa Godi was the first accredited Villa to Andrea Palladio.
-Most architects first commissions are perhaps a kitchen extension or perhaps, a vacation home hidden away in the countryside.
+Villa Godi was the first Villa accredited to Andrea Palladio.
+Most architects first commissions were a kitchen extension or perhaps, a vacation home hidden away in the countryside.

-The Villa Godi, its immense size and prominent location upon a hillside above the river Astico, could have ended Palladio's career before it had even started.
-Not surprisingly, Andrea Palladio took no risks with execution of this plan.
+Villa Godi, with its immense size and prominent location on a hillside above the river Astico, could have ended the Palladio's career before it had even started.
+Not surprisingly, Andrea Palladio took no risks with the execution of this plan.

-In fact, many years later when he wrote the "four books of architecture", Andrea Palladio went back to the design of the Villa Godi to correct the errors he made in his original design of the Villa.
-The Villa houses frescoes by Zellotti and Padovano, and despite the inherant flaws in the facade of the Villa, Palladio remembered the Villa Godi fondly.
+In fact, many years later when he wrote his Quattro libri dell'architettura (The Four Books of Architecture), Andrea Palladio went back to the design of Villa Godi to correct the errors he made in his original design of the Villa.
+Villa Godi houses frescoes by Zelotti and Padovano, and despite the inherent flaws in its facade, Palladio remembered Villa Godi fondly.

-Ten years after the Villa Godi was completed he returned to the villa to plan the layout of the frescoes on the interior, and while doing so he added a Serliana to the rear of the property to bring extra light in to the main salon of the Villa to illuminate the frescoes.
+Ten years after Villa Godi was completed, he returned to the villa to plan the layout of the frescoes on the interior, and doing so he added a Serliana, a Venetian window or Serlian, to the rear of the building to bring extra light into the main hall of the villa to illuminate the frescoes.

-Like many of the villas of Andrea Palladio, the Villa Godi has endured mixed fortunes over the years.
-The Grand approach to the Villa was lost in the 19th century, and during the first world war it was headquarters of the British high command and temporary of Prince Edward of Edward and Mrs Simpson fame.
+Like many of the Villas of Andrea Palladio, Villa Godi has endured mixed fortunes over the years.
+The grand approach to the Villa was lost in the 19th century, and during the First World War it became the headquarter of the British High Command and the temporary house of Prince Edward of Edward and Mrs Simpson's fame.